mcfitz2/timeline/README.md

 }
 ```

 Each object nested under "modules" is passed to the plugin with the same filename as the key.
-I.E. the "instagram" object is passed to "plugins/instagram.js" as config.
+I.E. the "instagram" object is passed to "plugins/instagram.js" as a parameter called `config`.
 The settings object is available to main.js for global settings.